 - Many Mansions

-In partnership with Conejo Valley Unified School District, business professionals have the opportunity to shadow a school principal for the morning and then participants come together for a lunch and hear a presentation by the district’s superintendent.
+In partnership with Conejo Valley Unified School District, we pair a principal and a business professional to shadow for a morning.
+The day concludes with these participants coming together for lunch and short presentation by CVUSD Superintendent.

 This program is run by the Education Committee and honors teachers for educational excellence and dedication to their students.